 27. TA 8789: Knowledge Sharing and Services in Transport and Transport Facilitation was approved in late 2014, with funding from the ADB (\$1.4 million) and People's Republic of China Regional Cooperation and Poverty Reduction Fund (\$0.4 million).
 The TA is designed as a vehicle to support knowledge needs of CAREC countries on topics such as (i) multimodal connectivity, including logistics hubs and maritime links; (ii) railways; (iii) coordinated border management; (iv) transport facilitation; (v) public-private partnerships; (vi) asset management, including user charges and cost recovery; (vii) green freight and logistics; and (viii) project management.
-In view of the Transport Sector Work Plan (2015-2017), and agreements made by CAREC countries at the 14th TSCC, the TA is currently supporting the following topics.
+In view of the Transport Sector Work Plan (2015-2017), and agreements made by CAREC countries at the 14th TSCC, the TA is currently supporting the following topics:

-- The development of a CAREC Railway Strategy 2030: As prioritized in TTFS 2020, a relative shift in transport modality from roads to railway in CAREC is envisaged to achieve the goals of more efficiently expanding trade and improving regional competitiveness.
-However, in order to achieve growth in the development and use of railways, existing problems in each member country need to be addressed in a consistent manner across the region.
+- The development of a CAREC Railway Strategy 2030: As prioritized in TTFS 2020, a relative shift in transport modality from roads to railways is envisaged to achieve the goals of more efficiently expanding trade and improving regional competitiveness in the CAREC region.
+However, in order to achieve growth in the development and use of railways, existing problems in each member country need to be addressed in a consistent manner.
 Recognizing these challenges, CAREC countries have decided to develop a strategy that will serve as a blueprint for addressing challenges and maximize the contribution of railways to sustained economic growth.
 Following decisions at the 14th TSCC, a Railway Working Group (RWG) was formed in order to guide the development of this strategy.
 The first meeting of the RWG took place in Tokyo Japan in November 2015, which (i) shared the main issues facing railways in the CAREC region, (ii) reviewed progress toward development of the CAREC railway strategy and (iii) agreed on priority actions moving forward for the full development of the strategy.
-[The second meeting of the RWG took place on 18-19 April 2016 in Bangkok, Thailand, to discuss and agree on key actions to achieve the goal of the strategy.] - Knowledge exchange on road asset management: Through a dedicated workshop on road asset management (RAM) following the 14th TSCC Meeting, CAREC member countries reconfirmed the importance of high-level political support for RAM.
+The second meeting of the RWG took place on 18-19 April 2016 in Bangkok, Thailand, to discuss and agree on key actions to achieve the goal of the strategy.
+The draft Railway Strategy, titled "Unlocking the Potential of Railways: A Railway Strategy for CAREC (2017-2030)," was developed based on information from the countries, and the targets, priorities and actions agreed upon during the two planning workshops.
+The draft was subsequently circulated to CAREC countries and development partners for comments.
+The strategy was further refined addressing the comments received, and was endorsed by the mid-year SOM in Pakistan in July 2016.
+The National Focal Points' meeting held in Bangkok, Thailand in September 2016 likewise endorsed the strategy.
+It is now being submitted to the year-end SOM for its endorsement. - Knowledge exchange on road asset management: Through a dedicated workshop on road asset management (RAM) following the 14th TSCC Meeting, CAREC member countries reconfirmed the importance of high-level political support for RAM.
 Good practice on RAM, including from Pakistan, was shared.
 Building on from this meaningful exchange, the TSCC endorsed the idea of producing a compendium of good practices on RAM in the CAREC region and beyond.
-The production of this compendium is now underway, together with a more specialized knowledge product which offers practical guidance to CAREC countries on how performance based road maintenance contracts (PBRMC) can be utilized to support sound RAM. - GIS database: Work also continues on the development of a GIS database to support the monitoring and implementation of project progress against targets, In 2014-2015, the CAREC secretariat developed a pilot GIS database containing priority investment projects of the two pilot countries of Afghanistan and Pakistan.
-Based on lessons learned from this pilot phase, the full development of the GIS database is being undertaken.
+The production of this compendium is now underway, together with a more specialized knowledge product which offers practical guidance to CAREC countries on how performance based road maintenance contracts (PBRMC) can be utilized to support sound RAM.

+• GIS database: Work also continues on the development of a GIS database to support the monitoring and implementation of project progress against targets.
+In 2014-2015, the CAREC secretariat developed a pilot GIS database containing priority investment projects of the two pilot countries of Afghanistan and Pakistan.
+Based on lessons learned from this pilot phase, the full development of the GIS database is underway.